 Even so, after you find out your child’s been exposed to COVID-19, it’s important to know what to do, how to prevent COVID-19 spread and steps to take if your child gets sick.

-What to do if you receive a COVID-19 close contact notification
+What to do if you find out your child was exposed to COVID-19

-Based on the current guidance from the Centers for Disease Control and Prevention (CDC), it’s no longer necessary for your child to stay home if they’ve been exposed to COVID-19, unless they develop symptoms.
+Based on the current guidance from the Centers for Disease Control and Prevention (CDC), it’s not necessary for your child to stay home if they’ve been exposed to COVID-19, unless they develop symptoms.
 But there still things you should do to keep your child and others safe.

 1. Have your child wear a mask indoors when around others